webplatform/docs/css/properties/opacity/index.md

 |Inherited=No
 |Media=visual
 |Computed value=The same as the specified value after clipping the <alphavalue> to the range [0.0,1.0]
-|Animatable=No
+|Animatable=Yes
 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=alpha-value
-|Description=A '''Floating-point''' value between 0.0 (fully transparent) and 1.0 (fully opaque), inclusive.
+|Description=A '''floating-point''' value between 0.0 (fully transparent) and 1.0 (fully opaque), inclusive.
 Any values outside the range will be clamped to this range.
 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Indicates that the property takes the same computed value as the property for the element's parent.